yusufm/smallfactory/smallfactory/core/v1/SPECIFICATION.md

       ```

 - Commit metadata
   - Commits that affect an entity MUST include a machine-parsable token: `::sfid::<SFID>`.
+It should be concise and provide enough information to undo the change.

 - Entity store and lifecycle
   - The data repository MUST contain a root directory `entities/`.